Skip to Content

 One of the highlights was spending a lot of time with the bioinformatics group at the Liggins Institute.
 I also published two papers "Cyclic glycine-proline regulates IGF-1homeostasis by altering the binding of IGFBP-3 to IGF-1" and "Modeling the effect of Insulin-like Growth Factor-1 on Human Cell Growth”.
 These were based on my masters thesis ‘Dynamical Modelling of the effect of Insulin-like Growth Factor 1 on Human Cell Growth’.
 My two supervisors were Prof. Graeme Wake from Massey Uni and Dr. Paul Shorten from AgResearch.

 I am now working for Coca Cola Amatil as a Load Scheduling Specialist.
 I am in a team of three, which provides the link between sales, the warehouse and delivery.
 The role involves organising different types of orders from all over New Zealand onto different trucks using computer programs to optimise the weights and pallet sizes.
 I am enjoying working for Coca Cola and they provide a lot of opportunities.
 I am always learning new things in my role and meeting different teams from around New Zealand.

-Massey mathematics staff are internationally-renowned for their research and teaching and learning methods.
-You will be working with internationally-recognised specialists, for example:
+Massey mathematics staff are internationally renowned for their research and teaching and learning methods.
+You will be working with recognised specialists, for example:

 His research interests focus on non-linear analysis, elliptic partial differential equations, Beltrami systems and geometric function theory, particularly as it interacts with conformal geometry, quasiconformal mappings and their generalisations.
 He is also interested in applications in non-linear elasticity and materials science and low dimensional topology and geometry, particularly hyperbolic geometry, discrete groups and their associated universal constants, such as minimal co-volume, and relations between arithmetic and geometry.